akbisw/Ansible-Tasks-Beta/README.md

-# Ansible-Tasks-Beta
+# Ansible_Cloud
 Using my own private cloud as a playground for these ansible playbooks.
-Basic user module, docker swarm setup and more to come.
+Basic packages, user module, docker swarm setup and more to come.

 Compatibility: DEBIAN and RHEL